RAMP-PCAR/ramp-pcar-docs/docs/quick-start-en.md

 #### Column Template
 Column Template is used in RAMP to generate the content for each column.
 There are four default templates available with RAMP these are:

-* unformatted_grid_value\: generate content based on the column index and field name
+* unformatted_grid_value\: Generate content based on the column index and field name.
+Will display the raw value
-* title_span\: tooltiped grid value
+* title_span\: Same as unformatted_grid_value, but if the value is large, it will be shortened and the full value will be displayed on mouse-hover via a tooltip.
-* graphic_icon\: icon template that generate icon from current layer image
+* graphic_icon\: Will generate an icon based on the current feature and the layer's symbology.
-* details_button\: generate a button that will open the detail panel for a given feature.
+* details_button\: Will generate a button that will open the detail panel for a given feature.

 You can add and customize templates by adding or modifying the templates in this file.
 For more information on customizing template, please refer to the [Template Guide](template-guide-en.html)